-Type 2 diabetes is an illness where the body does not make enough insulin, or the insulin that it makes does not work properly.
+Type 2 diabetes is a condition where the body does not make enough insulin, or the insulin that it makes does not work properly.
 This can cause high blood sugar levels (hyperglycaemia).

 Metformin lowers your blood sugar levels by improving the way your body handles insulin.